RudyWilliams/Portfolio/README.md

 Key Experiences:

- - S3, Elastic Beanstalk, SageMaker, EC2
+ - S3, Elastic Beanstalk, SageMaker, EC2, boto3
- - Remote development (ssh through VSCode to develop on host)
+ - remote development (ssh through VSCode to develop on host)
  - API development in Flask to serve ML
- - writing script to upload to S3
+ - wrote script to upload to S3

 The details of what I built at this internship cannot be disclosed.
 However, I can share my experiences in some ways.